Gambling to survive 動画

 .

-Execution in clutch situations is where we excelled; although, our success was probably more a result of the conservative culture of football in Japan than our skill.
-We had three pass plays from punt formation with an outrageous 80% conversion rate.
+Execution in clutch situations is where Johoku excelled; although, our high rate of success was probably more a result of the conservative culture of football in Japan than our skill.
+We had three pass plays from our punt formation with an outrageous 80% conversion rate.

 .

-Our high success rate was probably due in part to using an experienced quarterback as our punter.
-Our punt team had exactly the same personnel as the offense with the exception of the starting quarterback.
-Our punter, unbeknownst to the opponent, was our back-up quarterback.
-We practiced converting fourth and ten situations from punt formation as a normal part of our offense.
-It had become a long running joke among us that fourth down and eight was no different than third and eight.
-We’d even become so brazen as to call time outs in obvious punt situations to make adjustments.
+Another reason for our high success rate was probably due in part to always using experienced quarterbacks as a punters.
+Our punt team had exactly the same personnel that the offense did, with the exception of the starting quarterback.
+Our punter, unbeknownst to the opponents, was also a quarterback and we practiced converting "fourth and ten" situations from punt formation as a normal part of our offense.
+It had become a long running joke among Johoku players that "fourth and eight" was no different than "third and eight."
+We’d even become so brazen that we called time outs, in obvious punting situations, just to make adjustments.

 ..